 |For more, subscribe free to the Secret Stories® YouTube Chanel.|

 Before I close, I wanted to kick-off the new school year with this fun and FREE 36 page Secret Stories® Reward/Incentive Bucks Pack!
 It even includes a student purse and wallet for safekeeping of students “secret” earnings!
 Inside, you will find information on how to use it with the Secret Stories® in the classroom.
-You can grab it by clicking here or on the link, below.
+You can grab it by clicking here or by using the link, below.

 |For more upcoming dates, check out my speaking schedule, here!|